malakemadd/Fasa7ne_application/README.md

 # Fasa7ne_application
-Application fasa7ne is an application that helps the majority to find a suitable place to hangout.
+Application fasa7ne is an android application that helps the majority to find a suitable place to hangout.